Michael B. Taylor

 +1 use email

-I have been a professor in the Department of Computer Science and
+I have been a professor in the Paul Allen School of Computer Science and

-received a PhD in Electrical Engineering and Computer Science from MIT.
-I
+received a PhD in Electrical Engineering and Computer Science from MIT, and

 multicore processor, one of the earliest multicore processors, which was commercialized into the Tilera

 TILE64 architecture.
+Recently, in 2017, Intel Skylake SP has adopted our scalable mesh of cores architecture that we proposed.
 I co-authored the earliest published research on dark silicon,

 I occasionally help companies and other legal professionals evaluate their patent portfolios,

-and provide advice to companies leveraging the Tilera TILE64 architecture.
+and provide advice to companies leveraging the Tilera TILE64 architecture, or that are developing cryptocurrency hardware.
 I have broad expertise in hardware and software, and on the Bitcoin cryptocurrency.

-My research is funded primarily by the National Science Foundation (NSF), including the Secure and Trustworthy Cyberspace Program, and DARPA/MARCO's C-FAR.
+My research is funded primarily by the National Science Foundation (NSF), including the Secure and Trustworthy Cyberspace Program, and DARPA/MARCO's C-FAR, part of STARnet.

 Between the gaps at school, I worked on Apple's NuKernel microkernel, and co-wrote the first version